ShlomoVovek/devtools_project/README.md

         Configure your site as needed (themes, modules, content).

   2. Backing Up Your Website (backup.sh):

-    To create a backup of your Drupal database and files, execute the backup script:
+     Create a backup of your Drupal website by running:

           ./backup.sh
+When running the backup script, you'll be prompted to choose a backup naming format:
+Standard names (drupal-db-backup.sql.gz, drupal-files-backup.tar.gz)
+Timestamped names (drupal-db-backup-YYYYMMDDHHMMSS.sql.gz, drupal-files-backup-YYYYMMDDHHMMSS.tar.gz)
+Both formats (creates backups with both naming conventions)

-    This script will:
+The script will:
-    Create a timestamped backup of the MySQL database.
-Create a timestamped backup of the Drupal files directory.
-Store the backups in the "backups" directory within your project folder.
+Create a backup of the MySQL database
+Create a backup of the Drupal files
+Store the backups in the "./backups" directory
+Verify the integrity of the backups
+Display a summary of the backup operation

   3. Restoring Your Website (restore.sh):

-    To restore your website from backups, execute the restore script with the backup filenames:
+Restore your website from existing backups:

-      ./restore.sh drupal-db-backup-YYYYMMDDHHMMSS.sql.gz drupal-files-backup-YYYYMMDDHHMMSS.tar.gz
+    ./restore.sh [database-backup-file] [drupal-files-backup]

-    Replace YYYYMMDDHHMMSS with the actual timestamp of your backups.
-If you execute the restore.sh script without arguments, the script will display a list of available backups in the backups directory.
+If you run the script without arguments, it will:
-The script will:

-    Stop the drupal and mysql docker containers.
-Restore the mysql database from the provided sql backup file.
-Restore the drupal files from the provided tar.gz file.
-Start the drupal and mysql docker containers.
+Display available backups
+Prompt you to choose a backup format:

+Standard names
+Most recent timestamped backup
+Specify files manually
+The script handles both compressed and uncompressed backup files and provides feedback throughout the restoration process.

   4. Cleaning Up (cleanup.sh):
  To remove old backups and clean up Docker resources, execute the cleanup script:

       ./cleanup.sh

-    This script will:
+The default retention period is 7 days if not specified.
+The script will prompt you to choose:

+The type of backup cleanup:

-    Remove backups older than 7 days from the "backups" directory.
-Run docker system prune -a to remove unused docker images, containers and networks.
+Remove backups older than X days
+Keep only the most recent N backups
+Remove specific backup file(s)
+Skip backup file cleanup

+The type of Docker cleanup:

+Full cleanup (containers, volumes, and Docker system) System cleanup only (keep containers and volumes)
+Skip Docker cleanup entirely

+Warning: The full cleanup option will permanently delete your Drupal website and MySQL database!

   5. Automated Backups with Cron: